belastingdienst/opr-paas/docs/development-guide/notes.md

 Developer notes
 ===============

-- Because of depency issues we decided to use a stub instead of importing all dependencies behind the original code of ArgoCD.
+- Because of dependency issues we decided to use a stub instead of importing all dependencies behind the original code of ArgoCD.

   More info in `internal/stubs/argocd/v1beta1`